adioshun/gitBook_DeepDrive/tutorial2017-cvpr-3d-deeplearning.md

 - Similarly to humans, analyze what can be seen: combine surface information from multiple views

 ### 1.1 Deep Learning on Multi-view Representation

-- 3D Classification
+#### A. 3D Classification

 - Hang Su, Multi-view Convolutional Neural Networks for 3D Shape Recognition: Feature + Linear Classification

-    -
+- Issues:
+    - What viewpoints to select?
+In particular, where shall we place the camera in a scene?
+    - What if the input is noisy and incomplete? e.g., point cloud

+#### B. Segmentation

+- Evangelos Kalogerakis, 3D Shape Segmentation with Projective Convolutional Networks, CVPR 2017

-- Segmentation
+- Challenges:
+    - View-based network does not process invisible points
+    - View-based representations have redundancy
+    - Slow to train (~week for a few hundreds of shapes)
+    - Aggregating view representations via max-pooling may lose information

-- Reconstruction
+#### C. Reconstruction

+- 3D Shape Reconstruction from Sketches via Multi-view Convolutional Networks”, arxiv 2017

+### 1.2 Key challenges for multi-view representation

+- Fusing information across viewpoints is not incorporated in the network (not trivial)
+- “Cannot see through the surface”
+- Less redundancy than producing a surface for every possible continuous viewing angle, yet surfaces across different viewpoints may not be consistent.

 ## 2. Volumetric Representation